Questions about Secure by Design

 “All central government departments and arm’s-length bodies (ALBs) shall incorporate effective security practices based on the common government Secure by Design principles when delivering and building digital services and technical infrastructure.”

-Organisations that have established their own approach to secure by design are still required to meet the core principles and requirements included in the Secure by Design policy.
+Central government organisations that have established their own approach to Secure by Design are still required to meet the core principles and requirements included in the Secure by Design policy.

 All other elements of the approach (such as the recommended activities) are best practice advice to help organisations with implementing the principles.
 These should be adapted by organisations to reflect their internal structure, processes, governance, culture and resources.